RustScan/RustScan/README.md

 We have 2 usage guides.
 [Basic Usage](https://github.com/RustScan/RustScan/wiki/Usage) and [Things you may want to do](https://github.com/RustScan/RustScan/wiki/Things-you-may-want-to-do-with-RustScan-but-don't-understand-how).

-We also have documentation on our config file [here](https://github.com/RustScan/RustScan/wiki/Config-File).
+We also have documentation about our config file [here](https://github.com/RustScan/RustScan/wiki/Config-File).

 # 🎪 Community